The Islamic State in 2017: Rotting From the Outside In

 The scene of an explosion on Aug.
 20, 2016, in Gaziantep, Turkey, after a late-night militant attack on a wedding party that Turkish President Recep Tayyip Erdogan said the Islamic State was behind.

 The Islamic State has entered into a slow decline that will continue throughout 2017.
-After its inception, the group energized the jihadist movement and drew thousands of enthusiastic foreign fighters by announcing the creation of a caliphate and assuring its followers that the end of the world was near.
-This enabled the Islamic State to rapidly amass manpower and capabilities — at least at first.
-But both time and geography have worked against the organization since its initial proclamation of a caliphate and an impending apocalypse.
+After its inception, the group was able to energize the jihadist movement and draw thousands of enthusiastic foreign fighters by announcing the creation of a caliphate and assuring its followers that the end of the world was near.
+This enabled the Islamic State to rapidly amass manpower and capabilities -- at least at first.
+But both time and geography have worked against the organization since its initial proclamation of a caliphate and an impending apocalypse....